-2.1 This policy aims to set out the responsibilities of the Association and its staff in publishing, and providing information that falls within Freedom of Information legislation & guidance.
+- 2.1 Trust Housing Association is committed to the underlying principles of openness and transparency underpinning FOISA and EIR and complying fully with the requirements of said legislation. - 2.2 This policy aims to set out the responsibilities of the Association and its staff in publishing and providing information that falls within FOISA & EIR.